 If you are parenting on a tight budget, you should look at one of Summer Infant’s strollers (either the 3Dlite or the 3Dflip), as well as Delta Children’s LX.
 All three made it to our list of the best umbrella strollers and can be purchased for double-digit prices.

 Which umbrella stroller is best for newborns?

-Parents who want to purchase an umbrella stroller that can be used for a newborn infant have a few options: Maclaren’s Techno XT, Summer Infant’s 3Dlite, and Joovy’s Groove Ultralight.
+Parents who are looking for the best umbrella strollers for newborns have a few options: Maclaren’s Techno XT, Summer Infant’s 3Dlite, and Joovy’s Groove Ultralight.

 If you have the money, go for the Techno XT – it’s practically a full-size stroller in umbrella.
 No competition there.

 Which umbrella stroller is best for tall parents?

-If you or your spouse is tall, Maclaren’s Techno XT, Inglesina Net, Joovy’s Groove Ultralight, and Summer Infant’s 3Dflip are all comfortable for parents about 6 feet tall.
+If you or your spouse is tall, Maclaren’s Techno XT, Inglesina Net, Joovy’s Groove Ultralight, and Summer Infant’s 3Dflip are all comfortable umbrella strollers for parents about 6 feet tall.
 As a bonus, the 3Dflip has a higher back than most, allowing taller toddlers to sit comfortably.

-Our top pick was the Maclaren Techno XT: It’s good from birth, absolves parents of the need to buy a full-size stroller, and it’s lightweight.
+My top pick was the Maclaren Techno XT: It’s good from birth, absolves parents of the need to buy a full-size stroller, and it’s a lightweight umbrella stroller.